m4ver1k/HelloJigsaw/README.md

 This workspace contain 3 packages(Each is a module as in JDK 9) in the src folder:

-*com.foo.app
+- com.foo.app

-- Contains the Main Class
+Contains the Main Class

-*com.foo.bar
+- com.foo.bar

--Contains a class that return Hello String from a static method com.foo.baz
+Contains a class that return Hello String from a static method

+- com.foo.baz

--Contains a class that return Jigsaw String from a static method
+Contains a class that return Jigsaw String from a static method

 ##To Compile
 Each Module to be compiled separately: